 Since forward-looking statements address future events and conditions, by their very nature they involve inherent risks and uncertainties.
 Actual results could differ materially from those currently anticipated due to a number of factors and risks.
-These include, but are not limited to, risks associated with the oil and gas industry in general (including but not limited to operational risks in development, exploration and production; delays or changes in plans with respect to exploration or development projects, capital expenditures, acquisitions or other corporate transactions; the uncertainty of reserve estimates (including the estimates in respect of the Marten Hills assets); the uncertainty of estimates and projections relating to production, costs and expenses, and health, safety and environmental risks); inflation risks; supply chain risks; commodity price and exchange rate fluctuations; wars (including Russia-Ukraine war and the Israeli-Hamas-Hezbollah conflicts); risks that the U.S. and/or Canadian governments implement, maintain or increase the rate or scope of new tariffs; changes in legislation affecting the oil and gas industry; uncertainties resulting from potential delays or changes in plans with respect to exploration or development projects or capital expenditures; the risk that Headwater's annual average production in 2025, 2026 & 2027 (Development Strategy) may be less than anticipated; the risk that Headwater's financial results in 2025 may not be consistent with its guidance; the risk that Headwater's operations and financial results are included in its Annual Information or the year ended December 31, 2024, and other reports on file with Canadian securities regulatory authorities, which may be accessed through the SEDAR+ website (www.sedarplus.ca).
+These include, but are not limited to, risks associated with the oil and gas industry in general (including but not limited to operational risks in development, exploration and production; delays or changes in plans with respect to exploration or development projects, capital expenditures, acquisitions or other corporate transactions; the uncertainty of reserve estimates (including the estimates in respect of the Marten Hills assets); the uncertainty of estimates and projections relating to production, costs and expenses, and health, safety and environmental risks); inflation risks; supply chain risks; commodity price and exchange rate fluctuations; wars (including Russia-Ukraine war and the Israeli-Hamas-Hezbollah conflicts); risks that the U.S. and/or Canadian governments implement, maintain or increase the rate or scope of new tariffs; changes in legislation affecting the oil and gas industry; uncertainties resulting from potential delays or changes in plans with respect to exploration or development projects or capital expenditures; the risk that Headwater's annual average production in 2025, 2026 & 2027 (Development Strategy) may be less than anticipated; the risk that Headwater's financial results in 2025 may not be consistent with its guidance; the risk that Headwater's multi-year business strategy may not be successful; and the risk that a greater level of maintenance capital may be required to maintain a flat level of production.
+Additional information on these and other factors that could affect Headwater's operations and financial results are included in its Annual Information Form for the year ended December 31, 2024, and other reports on file with Canadian securities regulatory authorities, which may be accessed through the SEDAR+ website (www.sedarplus.

-This investor presentation contains financial outlook and future oriented financial information (together, "FOFI") about Headwater including the Company's 2025 guidance, including its expected capital expenditures, adjusted funds flow from operations, adjusted working capital, dividend payments and exit adjusted working capital; Headwater's financial forecasts contained on slide 2 of this presentation; the anticipated maintenance capital and abandonment and reclamation obligations at Headwater's natural gas properties in McCully field.
+This investor presentation contains financial outlook and future oriented financial information (together, "FOFI") about Headwater including the Company's 2025 guidance, including its expected capital expenditures, adjusted funds flow from operations, adjusted working capital, dividend payments and exit adjusted working capital; Headwater's financial forecasts contained on slide 2 of this presentation; the anticipated maintenance capital required to maintain a flat level of production; and the anticipated maintenance capital and abandonment and reclamation obligations at Headwater's natural gas properties in McCully field.
 Such FOFI has been included herein to provide prospective investors with an understanding the plans and assumptions for budgeting purposes and prospective investors are cautioned that the information may not be appropriate for other purposes.
-Readers are cautioned that the assumptions used in the preparation of such information, although considered reasonable at the time of preparation, may prove to be imprecise and, as such, undue reliance should not be placed on affecting information and the Company does not undertake any obligation to update publicly or to revise any of the included forward-looking statements or FOFI, except as required by this cautionary statement.
+Readers are cautioned that the assumptions used in the preparation of such information, although considered reasonable at the time of preparation, may prove to be imprecise and, as such, undue reliance should not be placed on any financial outlook or FOFI.
+Headwater's actual results, performance could differ materially from those expressed in, or implied by, these FOFI, or if any of them do so, what benefits Headwater will derive therefrom.
+The forward-looking statements or FOFI, except as required by applicable law.
+The forward-looking statements and FOFI contained herein are expressly qualified by this cautionary statement.